Last Updated on Oct 18, 2022 by Aradhana Gotur

 - Using the formula

-- Using Tickertape’s stock screener
+- Using Tickertape’s Stock Screener

-Finding beta of a stock using formula
+Finding the beta of a stock using formula

 - Get the historical prices for the desired stock

 - Get the historical prices for the comparison benchmark index